Pinedale Online!

 For more information about Sublette County and towns near Pinedale,

-Pinedale Online! is designed and maintained by Wind River Web Services LLC in Pinedale, Wyoming.
+Pinedale Online! is designed and maintained by Wind River Web Services LLC in Pinedale, Wyoming to offer a "slice of life" view of happenings in and around Pinedale, Wyoming.
 Webmaster for this site is Dawn Ballou.
-Member of the Online News Association and the Sublette County Chamber of Commerce.
 Although we try to cover as many local events as possible, we have a very limited staff and much of this site is done in our volunteer time.
 We welcome community volunteers who can provide pictures or event information.
 Photos by Pinedale Online unless otherwise credited.
-The "Wyoming Cowgirl" web site by Cris Paravicini, "Off the Paved Road" by James Rogers, and Mike Kaul's "Fly Fishing Hatch Reports" are sponsored and maintained by Pinedale Online.
-News articles and opinion pieces from the Sublette Examiner and Pinedale Roundup newspapers are written by the staff of the newspapers and are supplied to Pinedale Online for online publication, and do not necessarily represent the views of Pinedale Online.
 Please see our companion site Pinedale OFFline, www.PinedaleOFFline.com, updated annually on April Fool's Day.
-All site content is copyright 2008.
+All site content is copyright 2022.
 No photos, stories or content may be used or reproduced without permission for commercial or non-commerical purposes.
-Please contact Pinedale Online for more information or permission about using pictures or content found on our site, or advertising in our business directory.
+Please contact Pinedale Online for more information or permission about using pictures or content found on our site, or advertising on this website.
 If you find any broken links on our site, please let us know.
 Privacy Policy: E-mail inquiries may be forwarded to the local Chamber of Commerce, businesses or others who can best respond to questions asked.
 We use website server visitation statistics to compile web traffic analysis to refine our site content to better serve our visitors.
 Server statistics do not gather e-mail addresses or personally-identifiable information.
-Pinedale Online does not sell, trade or rent our subscriber lists or any personally-identifiable information to third parties.
-Thanks for visiting Pinedale on the web!
+Pinedale Online does not sell, trade or rent our opt-in lists or any personally-identifiable information to third parties.
+Thanks for visiting Pinedale, Wyoming on the Web!

-We remember
+We remember September 11, 2001.